TheBeardedQuack/tomt_bevycss/README.md

 [![Crate](https://img.shields.io/crates/v/bevy_ecss.svg)](https://crates.io/crates/bevy_ecss)
 [![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue)](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking)

-# Bevy ECSS
+# TOMT BevyCSS

-## What is Bevy ECSS?
+## What is TOMT BevyCSS?

-Bevy ECSS is a crate which allows the usage of a subset of [`CSS`](https://developer.mozilla.org/en-US/docs/Web/CSS) to interact with [`bevy_ecs`](https://crates.io/crates/bevy_ecs).
+TOMT BevyCSS is a fork project derived from [Bevy ECSS](https://github.com/afonsolage/bevy_ecss) is a crate which allows the usage of a subset of [`CSS`](https://developer.mozilla.org/en-US/docs/Web/CSS) to interact with [`bevy_ecs`](https://crates.io/crates/bevy_ecs).
 It's mainly aimed to apply styling on [`bevy_ui`](https://crates.io/crates/bevy) but it can be used by any component by implementing custom properties.

 ### Why the name?

-Just because Bevy ECS + CSS is a perfect fit!
+TOMT = Tome of Many Things
+BevyCSS = Bevy + CSS, This library brings CSS features into the Bevy UI

+### Who is TOMT (Tome of Many Things)?

+Tome of Many Things is a small friendship group with various internet projects, primarily focussing on the [Tome of Many Things](youtube.com/tomeofmanythings) YouTube channel.

+This library project is brought to you by TheBeardedQuack ([BitBucket](https://bitbucket.org/TheBeardedQuack), [YouTube](https://www.youtube.com/@TheBeardedQuack)).
+Forked from BevyECSS, and released under the same MIT and Apahe v2.0 licences to allow for continued freedom of use, modification and distribution.

 ## Usage

-To use Bevy ECSS just add a `StyleSheet` with a loaded `css` file to any entity and all style sheet rules will be applied to the entity and _all_ its [`descendants`](https://stackoverflow.com/questions/1182189/css-child-vs-descendant-selectors) (children of children of children and so on).
+To use TOMT_BevyCSS just add a `StyleSheet` with a loaded `css` file to any entity and all style sheet rules will be applied to the entity and _all_ its [`descendants`](https://stackoverflow.com/questions/1182189/css-child-vs-descendant-selectors) (children of children of children and so on).

 ```rust
 use bevy::prelude::*;